Centrattic/conversation-continuation/README.md

 Ok, despite this, future ideas:
 1. Build a classifier for truth + a memory system to store learned truth -- perhaps store them in the constitution and reflect on them during RL?
 But also want to consider truth the model makes up, in order to be consistent with past interactions -- could store in a context file or find some other way (like every so often, train a lora on those truths, or RL more, or tbh a new method in the middle of these two would be cool?)
 2. Try to do some character training by constitutional AI.
 Maybe can also incorporate world model here (like model of what life looks like and stuff), since world modeling is hard and model is still bad at it (though maybe got better at class schedule prompt over training runs?)
+* need reasonign models here: https://huggingface.co/deepseek-ai/DeepSeek-R1-0528-Qwen3-8B, https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B
+* particularly something to handle in consittuion or memory or somethign is modeling other people we talk about, since often brings up random figures incorrectly. we can have model reason about who other people we've discussed are
 3. A cool way to check how well your truth-building/world-modeling is going: follow-ups to the Geometry of Truth works, ie. particularly focusing on truth: (1) The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets and (2) How well do truth probes generalise? by seeing if truth probes generalize better or something on the RL-ed or Memory added model
 4. Can I direct the convo in some meaningful way by providing a topic -- like maybe very mild steering vector to talk about some particular topic, would be cool?
 5. Another steering idea.
 First thing, maybe if I want to character train, I should simulate myself since I have the most data about myself (but this is kind of boring and less fun and i can always do this later if I have a good simulate other pipeline ig).
 But now imagine I simulate friend but don't train on much data outside of our conversation history -- and a mutual friend mentioned every so often wants to talk to friend.
 Then, what I can do is make a dataset from our real data, or simulated conversations where mutual friend is mentioned/discussed, the idea is that their values are somewhat modeled (or if I have a Consitution for friend + RL time, this instead is ideal), and then train a "mutual friend" probe on activations on that data.
 Then from that probe, I can get a direction for that "mutual friend" and steer in that direction.